course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 ## 5. Instructions to Run the Project
 ### 5.1 Software Setup
 In order to run the project, the user needs to install [R and RStudio](https://tilburgsciencehub.com/building-blocks/configure-your-computer/statistics-and-computation/r/).
-In addition, [Make](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/) needs to be installed to run the makefile that will execute the scripts in the correct order.
+In addition, [Gnu Make](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/) needs to be installed to run the makefile that will execute the scripts in the correct order.
+Moreover, [Git](https://git-scm.com/download) needs to be installed.
+Please follow [this link](https://tilburgsciencehub.com/building-blocks/configure-your-computer/statistics-and-computation/git/) for instructions to set up Git correctly.
-Finally, to run the .Rmd files,
+Finally, to knit .pdf files from the RMarkdown files, the user needs to install [Pandoc](https://pandoc.org/installing.html).

 ### 5.2 Run the Code

+The user needs to fork this repository.

+Then, the user needs to clone the repository.

-The user needs to open their terminal/command prompt and use *make* to run the *makefile* that will execute all code files in the correct order.
+Finally, the user needs to open their terminal/command prompt and use *make* to run the *makefile* that will execute all code files in the correct order.

 ## About Us
 This project is created for the course Data Preparation and Workflow Management, which is part of the Marketing Analytics Master program at Tilburg University.